zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Set up configurations in launch.json

-Once delve is installed and is available in your $PATH, run the command `Debug: Open launch.json`.
+Once delve is installed, run the command `Debug: Open launch.json`.
 If you didnt already have a launch.json file, this will create one with the below default configuration.

 ```json
 {